 Your credit report is your financial report card.
 Since it can affect so many areas of your life, including whether you can qualify for a home or car loan, or get a job, it makes sense to understand how credit reports work.

-Identifying information: Make sure your name, address, and place of employment are all correct.
+- Identifying information - Periodically, it's important to review to make sure your name, address, and place of employment are all correct.

-Because it's specifically focused on your credit, you won't find criminal, medical or personal financial bank information in your credit report.
+Because your credit report is specifically focused on your credit, you won't find criminal, medical or personal financial bank information in your credit report.

 If your credit report is “War and Peace”, your credit score is the cliff notes.
 This 3-digit number gives lenders a quick, objective way to measure your credit risk.
 Scores range from 300 to 850, and the higher it is, the better.
 If your score is over 740, you can qualify for some terrific rates.